Udeshcuddalore/Kopernikus-Test-Task/README.md

 ## Requirements

 - Refer to `requirement.sh` for environment specifications.
-- While creating environment in `conda` the requirements can be directly installed from `requirement.sh`
+- If creating environment in `conda` the requirements can be directly installed from `requirement.sh`

 ###  To run the program
    > ```shell